The 7 Best Sleeping Pad for Side Sleepers

 Inflation Type & Ease of Use

 Let’s be honest—no one wants to spend forever inflating their sleeping pad after a long day of hiking.
-When it comes to inflation, there are typically two main types: self-inflating pads and air pads.
+When it comes to inflatable pads, there are typically two main types: self-inflating pads and air pads.

 • Self-inflating pads use foam that expands on its own when you open the valve, and you only need to add a few breaths to get it fully inflated.
 These are super convenient and offer good insulation, but a bit bulkier.